• John Willingham

 • Blog

-John Willingham is the author of historical fiction set in texas and essays on major texas literary figures.
+John Willingham is the author of historical fiction set in texas and the South, along with essays on major texas literary figures.
 He has contributed op-eds and essays to the History news network since 2010 and has edited four books on public university honors colleges, cited favorably in the new york times.

-An enthusiastic hunter as a young, seventh generation texan who grew up around firearms, John is now a strong supporter of common-sense gun reforms in the u.S., especially in the wake of the horrific murders in Uvalde, Texas.
-Here is his essay on gun culture: "the real sickness in America."
+An enthusiastic hunter as a young, seventh generation texan who grew up around firearms, he is now a strong supporter of common-sense gun reforms in the u.S., especially in the wake of the horrific murders in Uvalde, Texas.
+Here is his essay on the subject: "the real sickness in America."

 In April 2023, the Southwestern historical quarterly published his comprehensive essay "Should we 'Forget the Alamo'?: Myths, slavery, and the texas Revolution."
 The essay reexamines major arguments regarding the causes of the revolution and weighs the assertion that the revolution and the battle of the alamo were fought primarily to defend the institution of slavery. the houston chronicle cited the essay as an example of independent scholarship in its editorial "Texas Historical association is a treasure. its future is under threat. " Here is a summary of the essay on this site.